paroi-tech/direct-vuex/README.md

 store.commit.myModule.myMutation(myPayload)
 ```

-Notice: The underlying Vuex store can be used simultaneously if you wish, through the injected `this.$store` or `store.original`.
+Notice: The underlying Vuex store can be used simultaneously if you wish, through the injected `$store` or `store.original`.

 ### Use typed wrappers in implementation of actions

-Here is an example on how to do in a module:
+Here is an example on how to do in a Vuex module:

 ```ts
 import { moduleActionContext } from "./store"